zongxinc/ar/Readme.md

 The MVP of this project is an expandable virtual pad that can be displayed on any plain surface, for instance, a desk or dining table.

 ## User Stroy
-If I was a user, I would use the app to compose music in the kitchen while I am wait for the dishes.
+If I was a user, I would use the app to compose music in kitchen while I am waiting for the dishes.

 If I was a user, I would use the app to watch my friend's record pieces.